 Thus, you should have a red flag that accounts for this sort of behavior.
 It might look like this:

 Alert Routine Threshold: Four (4) or more transactions in a 15-day period; transactions initiated with cash; same cryptocurrency address, same name, and/or same tax identification number; individual denominations between $2,000 and $3,000.

 Description: Customer transacts multiple exchanges of lower U.S. dollar-denominated cash amounts for cryptocurrency, which aggregates to a substantial sum of money.

 Depending on your operation, you could have anywhere from a dozen to a hundred (or more) separate red flags, so there’s no one-size-fits-all list of red flags for cryptocurrency we can give you that will apply to every business.

 Red flags will always be unique to the business model of each cryptocurrency operation, and will be constantly evolving based on regulatory guidance and criminal activity.

 Simply put, money launderers will find new ways to structure transactions and hide illicit activity, so red flags need to keep evolving to spot such activity.

 When developing red flags for your business, it is important to consult with a professional who understands the nuances of regulatory compliance.
 This includes reporting thresholds that are required by federal and state law, as well as routines tailored to every hypothetical instance of suspicious or unusual activity your business model might see.

 Since it’s such a critical aspect of your day-to-day compliance, you can’t afford to guess.
-Contact BitAML for a free consultation today to get started on a path toward robust cryptocurrency compliance.
+Contact BitAML for a free consultation today to get started on a path toward robust AML compliance.